Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 The connection standard determines how fast a connection is and what you can use it for.

-For example, the USB 2.0 standard, determined by the USB Implementers Forum, allows for a connection speed of up to 480 Mbps, and you can also use it to charge a connected device.
-On the other hand, even the original Thunderbolt can do data, video, and media signals.
+For example, the USB 2.0 standard, determined by the USB Implementers Forum, allows for a data connection speed of up to 480 Mbps, and you can also use it to charge a connected device per a specific power charging standard.
+On the other hand, Thunderbolt can deliver data, video, media signals, and power simultaneously.

-We have two primary connection standards, USB and Thunderbolt.
+We have two primary connection standards, USB and Thunderbolt, each with its versions (or variants, revisions, or sub-standards).

 Peripheral connection: Standard vs. Type